-The following payment plans and supplemental loans have been developed as alternatives to lump-sum payments on the tuition due dates.
-Additional information may also be obtained at https://www.wesleyan.edu/finaid/financingoptions/inde x.html.
+Payment plans and supplemental loans have been developed as alternatives to lump-sum payments on the tuition due dates.
+Additional information on additional financing options is available on our website.

 THE WESLEYAN MONTHLY PAYMENT PLAN

 Wesleyan's Monthly Payment Plan provides parents and students the option to pay tuition & fee expenses monthly.
 Enrollment is on a per term basis.
 The fall term plan opens July 1 and the spring term plan opens December 1.
 The cost to sign-up is \$45 per term, and no interest is charged.